What is tinnitus?

 The first thing you should do is consult with your primary care doctor.
 Depending on your symptoms and severity he/she may suggest you see a specialist called an otolaryngologist (commonly called an ear, nose, and throat doctor, or an ENT).
 The ENT will physically examine your head, neck, and ears and test your hearing to determine whether you have any hearing loss along with the tinnitus.
 If a hearing loss is detected it maybe recommended you see a hearing professional to be fitted with hearing aids to treat your hearing loss and to further evaluate your tinnitus.

 Tinnitus does not have a cure yet, but treatments are available that help many people cope better are available.
-Many doctors will offer a combination of the treatments below, depending on the severity of your tinnitus and the areas of your life it affects the most.
+Many doctors will offer a combination of these tinnitus treatments below, depending on the severity of your tinnitus and the areas of your life it affects the most.

 - Antidepressants and anti-anxiety drugs might be prescribed by your doctor to improve your mood and help you sleep.